ichuang/pyqsp/README.md

 Note that here, unlike in the standard case, we return the full phases (analogous to `ang_seq` in the above examples), the reduced phases as used in the original reference [Efficient phase-factor evaluation in quantum signal processing](https://arxiv.org/abs/2002.11649), and the polynomial parity.
 When using the `sym_qsp_func` option in the command line, just the full phases are returned.

-> [!WARNING]
-> Throughout the codebase, there are multiple conventions in which polynomials can be represented; (1) polynomials in the standard basis, (2) polynomials in the Chebyshev basis, and (3) Laurent polynomials in the standard basis.
+> :warning: Throughout the codebase, there are multiple conventions in which polynomials can be represented; (1) polynomials in the standard basis, (2) polynomials in the Chebyshev basis, and (3) Laurent polynomials in the standard basis.
 >
 > The `numpy` package can natively handle polynomials in the standard basis and Chebyshev basis through the `numpy.polynomial.polynomial` and `numpy.polynomial.chebyshev` packages, which can also be cast to one another with standard methods, e.g.,
 > ```python